Our approach to development cooperation

 How we work

 International best practice and the global development agenda inform the way we work.
-The Sustainable Development Goals apply to all countries.
-New Zealand will contribute to achievement of the goals through a combination of domestic action, international leadership on global policy issues, and supporting countries through the New Zealand IDC programme.
+New Zealand contributes to achievement of the Sustainable Development Goals through a combination of domestic action, international leadership on global policy issues, and supporting countries through the New Zealand IDC programme.

 The New Zealand self-assessment for the OECD DAC peer review process along with the management response to the peer review can be found below.